Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Model

-We approximate the complex 3D density and velocity distributions of the inner 1.0 \Ms\ of the PI SN core by gas surface density and angular velocity profiles that are inversely proportional to radius.
-The particular form of these profiles has minor effect on the properties of the protostellar disk for a given mass \citep{2012ARep...56..179V}.
-The initial ratio of rotational to gravitational energy in the core is taken to be 0.2\%.
-We assume that half the metals in the core deplete onto dust grains so we set the initial dust-to-gas ratio $\xi^{\rm init}_{\rm d2g} = 4\times10^{-4}$.
+Following the efficiency of metal to dust conversion in the Solar neighborhood, we assume that half the metals in the core deplete onto dust grains so we set the initial dust-to-gas ratio $\xi^{\rm init}_{\rm d2g} = 4\times10^{-4}$.
 This corresponds to a metallicity $Z =$ 0.08 \Zs, slightly higher than that in the core but on the low end of metallicities of similar dense clumps in PI SN remnants \citep{latif20c}.
+Dust-to-gas mass ratios in galaxies in the local Universe at similar metallicities appear to be on average lower by a factor of several \citep{Remy2014}, but with a large scatter that includes our values.
 The effect of stronger metal depletion and thus lower $\xi^{\rm init}_{\rm d2g}$ is considered in Section~\ref{Sect:paramspace}.
-The initial distribution of radii of dust grains in the core varies from 0.005 - 1.0~$\mu$m.
+The initial distribution of radii of dust grains in the core varies from 0.005 - 1.0~$\mu$m and the slope of the dust size distribution is fixed at $p=3.5$ (see Appendix~\ref{Sect:dustgrowth}).
+Cosmological galaxy formation models usually begin with a log-normal distribution \citep{2026OJAp....959986N}, but dust shattering due to mutual collisions recovers a power law distribution with $p\approx 3.3$ \citep{2018MNRAS.478.2851M}.
+A similar process can operate in a high redshift protoplanetary disk when dust growth is halted and dust grains are shattered at the collisional barrier in the inner several tens of au.
 Initial species mass fractions and gas and dust temperatures were obtained from a one-zone model of prestellar clouds for the metallicity of the PI SN core \citep{om05}.